Abarim Publications' online Biblical Greek Dictionary

 In the world of wisdom, the accrued value is knowledge.
 And the more comes into a society, the more goes around, the more gets produced, and the higher the standard of living rises.
 Plato left us some pretty clever ideas but he was also the father of a kind of fiat-theory: speculative theory that went all over the place and which was no longer obviously connected to any useful skill or knowledge about the observable world.
 Plato's ex nihilo theories gobbled up vast amounts of intellectual energy and sorely inflated the economy of learning for 1,500 years (Platonic speculation and Roman totalitarianism largely explains the darkness of the Middle Ages).
 The Platonic episode began to come to an end when during the European Renaissance, Plato's fiat-philosophy was shelved and Aristotle's scientific method became the norm.
 It took another few hundred years for humanity to regain the levels of sophistication and prosperity that had been common until the demise of the Roman Republic in the first century BC.

 Today, the currency of the world of wisdom is of course the diploma (an official promissory note of redeemable value, and wholly exchangeable for money by means of a salary).
 Still, social polarization in its broadest sense is the last bastion of Platonic fiat-theory.
 Systems of belief are rooted for as if they are sport clubs; their merits incurred out of sentiment and not earned from results.
-People insist that things are "believed" out of a sense of reverence or obedience, or "disbelieved" out of opposite sentiments, without being critical about whether of not there's actually some real value behind the promise.
+People insist that things are "believed" out of a sense of reverence or obedience, or "disbelieved" out of opposite sentiments, without being critical about whether or not there's actually some real value behind the promise.
 Most religions today are cloaked forms of nationalism: from Russian Orthodoxy to Polish Catholicism to American Evangelism, which in turn encapsulate competing markets (Matthew 7:15).
 Most scientific disciplines (including physics and cosmology) are oblivious about other fields, have no idea about any bigger picture, and are almost wholly driven and funded by commerce.

 Fiat-theory can be as detrimental to a society as fiat-currency can be: with unchecked speculation filling the concrete upon which our world stands with bubbles, and in time allowing the collapse of the whole of it.
 But its dangers have been clearly understood since antiquity.
 In the ninth century BC a famous duel occurred between Elijah (a Yahwist) and a group of four hundred priests of Baal.
 The name Baal means "Lord" and these people wholeheartedly prayed to the Lord, sung of the Lord, danced for the Lord and hoped in the Lord.
 But when they bet their lives on the Lord sending fire from heaven at their request, none was sent, and their religion was subsequently bloodily exterminated (1 Kings 18:19-40).
 This was not, as if commonly supposed, because they prayed to the wrong God (there aren't any; in 1 Kings 18:27 Elijah mocked the essence of religion itself), but because they were not in synch with the same righteous laws that set Elijah's altar demonstrably ablaze.

-Likewise, when John the Baptist sent his disciples to ask of Jesus whether He was the One or not, Jesus did not hand them His resume or drag them through the finer points of salvation theology, but told them to look around and note that the blind were seeing, the lame were walking, lepers were healed, the deaf were hearing, the disenfranchised were being encouraged and even the dead were being raised (Matthew 11:2-6).
+Likewise, when John the Baptist sent his disciples to ask of Jesus whether he was the One or not, Jesus did not hand them his resume or drag them through the finer points of salvation theology, but told them to look around and note that the blind were seeing, the lame were walking, lepers were healed, the deaf were hearing, the disenfranchised were being encouraged and even the dead were being raised (Matthew 11:2-6).

 Ideas are great but results are all that count.
 And if a theory, by the sheer newness of its idea, has to cross a stretch of unexplored space, it must be expected to take the shortest possible route between two points of verified certainty.
 The more points of unconfirmed assertion a theory ties together, the greater the risk that it is nothing but a speculative bubble.
 If the emphasis lies on lots of talking and enormous words that mean very little, you're probably riding a speculative bubble that will soon pop.
 If, however, the emphasis lies on practical living, fellowship and care, economic stability, personal freedom and responsibility, education and stewardship, preventing and solving problems, veritable science, respect for history and the natural world, sound planning, and the continued invention of new and groovy technologies, you're in pretty good shape.